-The US EPA recommends that you should mitigate if your radon test reads 4 pCi/L or higher, and consider radon mitigation if your radon level is above 2 pCi/L. But there is no "safe level" of radon - you should strive to reduce this radioactive gas to a minimum.
-There are a few radon reduction methods available:
+There is no "safe level" of this radioactive gas in homes – you should always strive to reduce its concentration to a minimum.
+The US EPA recommends that you should mitigate if your radon test reads 4 pCi/L or higher, and consider radon mitigation if the radon level is above 2 pCi/L. There are a few radon reduction methods available:

 |Basement ventilation fan with heat recovery||25%-50% if used for full house; 25%-75% if used for the basement||$1,200-2,500||$75-500 for continuous operation||Reduces energy losses in heated/conditioned air.
 Works best in a tight house.
 May cause back-drafting.|

-If your basement is still unfinished and unpainted, RadonSeal makes radon mitigation quick and easy.
-There are just two basic steps.
-Products you may need:
+If your basement is still unfinished and unpainted, RadonSeal makes radon mitigation quick and easy for homeowners.

-RadonSeal makes radon mitigation very affordable.
+RadonSeal makes radon mitigation affordable.
 The spray-on application with a hand-pump garden sprayer is quick and easy.
-And safe.
 RadonSeal is a waterborne sealer, non-toxic, nonflammable, with zero VOCs.
 You have no reason to procrastinate!

 Feedback from Customers

 ...our basement now is reading 2.0, checked at 2 different locations.
 Not bad for starting at 29 pCi/L! ...

 ... a concrete floor and cinder block walls in my basement.
 I used 3 pails of Radonseal, primarily because the cinder block is so porous ...I dropped the radon reading from 18 to 0.7.